Software-Tools-Fall-25/Group_1_Project_Repo/README_PC1.md

 - Created R Script "Dataset Merge.R" to combine files together under code folder
 - Generated new csv file for merged dataset under data folder
 - Edited ReadMe in checkpoint branch to describe dataset variables and the merge
+- Created images of a few plots to store on Git

 ## Laurel